ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 # Architecture Guide for File Storage with VMware

-Following are the steps to order and configure File Storage in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full)}}.
+Following are the steps to order and configure File Storage in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.

 ## File Storage Overview